BodgeMaster/new_dawn_mirror/notes/story.md

   * they break the encryption of the floppy disk (takes like three days)
 * *\[missing\] some moon scene, possibly something that shows that Lena doesn’t like the lab mice*
 * \[missing\] Jack gets the bunker door open and wakes up Michelle
-  * they establish a base
-  * Jack explores the Ivydale area
+  * they explore the Ivydale area
-  * He finds a working metro train somewhere that only needs some mild fixing up
+  * find a working metro train somewhere that only needs some mild fixing up
-    * This may or may not be unknown to Annie
+    * This may or may not remain unknown to Annie
 * \[missing\] meanwhile, the secret organization works on getting the computer equipment back to its rightful owners
   * they get caught and run/gtfo, leaving the computer at the front entrance
   * there will have to be another news segment, something like this:
     * "In a bizarre turn of events, members of a suspected terrorist group have returned the stolen computer to xyz corp.
 It had been stolen from their headquarters four days prior..."
-  * They coordinate to get Annie out of the city asap
-    * The others stay behind to continue their work on getting the officials to allow opening the air locks
+* \[partial\] Annie meets Jack
+  * Jack drives a train into the dome
+  * original plan was to meet on a train and hand over the documents
-* \[partial\] Annie escapes the dome city / Jack drives the train into it and gets her out
+  * things go wrong and Annie ends up leaving the dome with Jack
   * Annie sees the outside world for the first time
 * \[missing\] James the nomad shows up with his dog
   * only Michelle is there, Jack and Annie are still on their way